May-lee Chai: Short stories and essays

 Useful Phrases for Immigrants also won an American Book Award in 2019.
 She gave an award acceptance speech at the San Francisco Public Library, which is viewable online at C-SPAN.

 Chai's collection Useful Phrases for Immigrants has also been positively reviewed and featured on The Washington Post, Booklist, Foreword Reviews, Kirkus Reviews, Publishers Weekly, Shelf Awareness, Entertainment Weekly, Elle, The Millions, Electric Literature, Bustle, and the Cleveland Scene.

 Among the stories in the Useful Phrases for Immigrants collection, the short story "Fish Boy" won the Jack Dyer Prize in Fiction from the Crab Orchard Review and the title story, "Useful Phrases for Immigrants" (originally published in The Grist: A Journal of The Literary Arts) was a nominee for a 2018 Pushcart Prize.

 Several of Chai's other short stories (along with two essays, "Glamorous Asians" and "Yellow Peril"), which are studied in many high school and college literature courses across the nation, are collected in the book Glamorous Asians (2004).

+Chai published another collection of short stories, Tomorrow in Shanghai and Other Stories in 2022 from Blair Publisher.
+Tomorrow in Shanghai was a New York Times Book Review Editors’ Choice and was longlisted for The Story Prize.